Data from January 2026. Extracted on 4 February 2026.

 Food, alcohol & tobacco and energy account for 19.3% and 9.4%, respectively.
 Together, they comprise less than one third of euro area expenditure, but they can have significant impacts on the headline inflation as their prices tend to fluctuate significantly more than the other components.

-The weights of the main components of the euro area for 2025 are presented in Figure 3.
-Table 2 shows their relative weights for 2025.
+The estimated weights of the main components of the euro area for 2026 are presented in Figure 3.

-Figure 3: Weights of the main components of the euro area HICP - 2025
+Figure 3: Weights of the main components of the euro area HICP - 2026 (estimated)

 Explore further